lyraproj/puppet-parser/pn.md

 ### Objective

-The primary objective for this format is to provide a short but precise human readable format of the parser AST.
-This format is needed to write tests that verifies the parsers function.
+The primary objective for this format is to provide a short but precise human readable format of the puppet language AST.
+This format is needed to write tests that verifies the parser's function.

-Another objective is to provide easy transport of the AST using JSON or similar protocol that are confined to boolean, number, string, undef, array, and object.
+Another objective is to provide easy transport of the AST using JSON or similar data formats that are constrained to boolean, number, string, undef, array, and object data types.
 The PN conversion to `Data` was specifically designed with this objective in mind.

 ### Format